Ziggy644/DSI-NDS-save-backup-tool/README.md

 # DSI HBC NDS save backup tool
 ******** DSI HBC save tool ********

-Controls: A: Dump eeprom savedata, START: exit
+Controls: A: Dump EEPROM savedata, X: Write EEPROM from file, START: exit

 DUMP EEPROM:
 The dumped data will be written in "savedata.bin" in the same directory as the .nds file.